 Furthermore, in culturally responsive classrooms, educators recognize students’ home cultures and languages as assets for learning by intentionally drawing on them to shape curriculum, instruction, and classroom management.
 With time, culturally responsive classrooms take on a different look altogether.
 They become collectivist in nature—dynamic spaces where students not only learn from the teacher (and vice-versa), but they also learn from one another.

 An Engagement Strategy

-Dr. Hollie likes to tell educators who seem overwhelmed by CRT to think of it as a strategy for engaging all students.
+Dr. Hollie likes to tell educators who seem overwhelmed by culturally responsive teaching to think of it as a strategy for engaging all students.
 When students are validated and affirmed, they are more likely to feel recognized, valued for their contributions, and eager to learn.
 When educators put students’ ideas at the center of instruction, they signal that they respect and value students’ thinking.

-Relationships are one of the cornerstones of CRT.
-In fact, CRT cannot happen without strong teacher–student relationships, as educators need to get to know their students individually in order to understand each student’s culture and values.
+Relationships are one of the cornerstones of culturally responsive teaching.
+In fact, culturally responsive teaching cannot happen without strong teacher–student relationships, as educators need to get to know their students individually in order to understand each student’s culture and values.
 With time, the trusting relationships students have with their educators should extend to families and community members.